EOGrady21/collatR/tests/testthat/_snaps/collate_from_path.md

     Code
       result <- collate_from_path(".", copy_to_clipboard = FALSE)
     Message
-      !
-No files found matching the criteria in '.'.
+      i No files in local path '.' matched the specified patterns.
     Code
       expect_equal(result, "")